edgedb/easy-edgedb/chapter1/index.md

 };
 ```

 Now let's see the places that Jonathan has visited.
-The code below is almost but not quite what we need:
+The query below is almost but not quite what we need:

 ```edgeql
 select Person {